 What are some issues plantar fasciitis can create?

 Not sure if you're dealing with plantar fasciitis?
-There are several telltale signs.
+There are several telltale signs to look out for.

 - Arch pain: "When someone with plantar fasciitis puts their foot on the ground (from sitting to standing, for example), they will have a lot of pain in the arch.
-People with higher arches are more prone to this problem than flatter feet," New York-based podiatrist Dr. Suzanne Levine told us.
+People with higher arches are more prone to this problem than [those with] flatter feet," New York-based podiatrist Dr. Suzanne Levine tells us.

-- Heel pain: "Other causes of heel pain (such as fracture or contusion) will cause significant pain when one applies weight to their foot in the morning, but plantar fasciitis patients tend to see a reduction in their pain as they get moving," Dr. Bradley A. Levitt, a podiatric surgeon at Bayview Physicians Group in Virginia Beach, Virginia, revealed.
+- Heel pain: "Other causes of heel pain (such as fractures or contusions) will cause significant pain when one applies weight to their foot in the morning, but plantar fasciitis patients tend to see a reduction in their pain as they get moving," Dr. Bradley A. Levitt, a podiatric surgeon, reveals.

 - Inability to walk barefoot: "People with plantar fasciitis find that walking barefoot, especially indoors on hardwood floors, is no longer comfortable.
-They will also find that non-supportive shoes can increase their pain," Dr. Ashley Lee, a foot and ankle reconstructive surgeon at Northern Illinois Foot & Ankle Specialists, said.
+They will also find that non-supportive shoes can increase their pain," says Dr. Ashley Lee, a foot and ankle reconstructive surgeon at Northern Illinois Foot & Ankle Specialists.

 Wedges and sandals for plantar fasciitis

-You'll dance the night away without aching feet in this chunky slip-on heeled sandal from Naturalizer that's available in two neutral hues (black and tan) and a bold blue.
-The style has a manageable block heel, a non-slip outsole and Contour+ technology that keeps your feet comfy.
+You'll dance the night away without aching feet in this chunky heeled sandal from Naturalizer that's available in two neutral hues (black and tan).
+The style has a manageable block heel, a non-slip outsole and Contour+ technology that keeps your feet comfy all day.